Updated, 5 May 2019

 The crunch attachment is adjustable by height, so should suit most users and because of the design of the attachment only your butt, back and shoulders will be on the back pad and the rest of your lower body will be around the crunch attachment.
 So no need to worry about the lack of length in the back pad.

 I said a few words about both just because they are probably the ones you would get the most use out of.
 And honestly, if you end up buying all of them the bench is going to start costing close to $1000.

 Ironmasters Super Bench is certainly an awesome bit of kit for your home gym, but if you are still undecided and you would like to know the Ironmasters nearest rival, then you’ll need to take a look at Xmarks XM – 7630.

 This bench is a tank!!
-11 gauge steel structure, full FID capabilities from -20 to full verticle and an adjustable seat, 3-inch thick sweat resistant dura craft padding, the XM 7630 bench actually beat the Ironmaster Super Bench in our Best Bench under $350 marathon article.
+11 gauge steel structure, full FID capabilities from -20 to full verticle and an adjustable seat, 3-inch thick sweat resistant dura craft padding, the XM 7630 bench actually came joint first with the Ironmaster Super Bench in our Best Bench under $350 marathon article.

 What you get here is a no-nonsense commercial grade adjustable bench, it’s probably the toughest bench on the planet, there isn’t much that’s going to break this beast of a bench and with a 1500lb max weight capacity I doubt anyone will be outgrowing this bench any time soon.
 If you would like to take a closer look at